Browse: 🏠 · Solutions · Connectors · Methods · Tables · Content · Parsers · ASIM Parsers · ASIM Products · Logic Apps · 📊

 iii.
 Click on the blue Deploy to Azure button.

 It will lead to a custom deployment page where after user need to select Subscription, Resource Group and Location.
+And need to enter below information to configure Armis Device data connector.

 Workspace ID